john-stromberg/sql-challenge/README.md

 ## Background

-It is a beautiful spring day, and it is two weeks since you have been hired as a new data engineer at Pewlett Hackard.
-Your first major task is a research project on employees of the corporation from the 1980s and 1990s.
+The task is a research project on employees of the corporation from the 1980s and 1990s.
 All that remain of the database of employees from that period are six CSV files.

-In this assignment, you will design the tables to hold data in the CSVs, import the CSVs into a SQL database, and answer questions about the data.
-In other words, you will perform:
+A new database was created to perform the research by designing the tables to hold data in the CSVs, importing the CSVs into a SQL database, and answer questions about the data by writing specific SQL queries.
+In other words, the following were performed.

 1. Data Modeling